Skip to content

 What are the clinical findings?

-Patients will find it painful when you touch the pinna or if you push on the tragus.
-The ear canal is swollen and oedematous, to the point that it closes up in severe cases.
+Patients will find it painful when they touch the pinna or push on the tragus.
+The ear canal is swollen and oedematous, closing up in severe cases.
 White debris or yellowish discharge can be seen in the ear canal.

 Signs of mucous, however, indicate a discharge from the mucosa in the middle ear, indicating a tympanic membrane perforation is present.
 In this case, the patient should be treated for AOM.